 - Sign up for email from the White House.

 The Iowa Legislature usually passes eleven budget bills each year to fund parts of state government.
 The state budget year (called a "fiscal year") starts on July 1.
-The 2020 Legislature approved fiscal year 2021 budgets, which funds state government from July 1, 2020 to June 30, 2021.
-This year, because of the COVID break, the Iowa Legislature passed a continuing resolution to fund all programs, agencies, and services at the same level, with a few exceptions.
+The 2021 Legislature approved fiscal year 2022 budgets, which funds state government from July 1, 2021 to June 30, 2022.
+Click on the links below for the nonpartisan staff review of the FY 2022 budgets passed by the Legislature and now law.
+(Updated 5/12/21)

 Livable Homes Coalition